Different ATV and UTV Types Explained (With Examples)

 Can-Am Maverick

 Sport Side-By-Sides is all about performance.
-No other type of vehicle offers such an impressive combination of acceleration, extreme suspension, speed, and handling over any terrain out of the box.
+No other vehicle offers such an impressive combination of acceleration, extreme suspension, speed, and handling over any terrain out of the box.

-They can handle jumps, high-speed cornering, bumpy roads, and hardcore terrain like it’s a walk in the park.
-If you’re looking for adrenaline, you’d be hard-pressed finding a more suitable off-road vehicle.
+They can handle jumps, high-speed cornering, bumpy roads, and hardcore terrain like a walk in the park.
+If you’re looking for adrenaline, you’d be hard-pressed to find a more suitable off-road vehicle.

-Note that Side-By-Sides prefer open terrains over narrow forest trails full of obstacles.
+Note that Side-By-Sides prefers open terrains over narrow forest trails full of obstacles.
 They thrive in the desert but may not be the best option for the forest.

 Characteristic features of a Sport Side-By-Side (SxS):